billdozr/clojureql/README.txt

 Where RET is pressing the Return key to execute.
-Once this returns nil, the classes are loaded and you can begin working with your SQL DB, without paying any attention to which type of Database youre working on, and its specific syntax.
+Once this returns nil, the classes are loaded and you can begin working with your SQL DB, without paying any attention to which type of Database youre working on or its specific syntax.